A healthy weight or a normal weight are common goals as overweight and obesity plague our society.

 It is a fact that cancer feeds off inflammation and triggers an inflammatory condition to its advantage.
 Malignant inflammation features an increase in C-reactive protein, acute-phase response proteins, and other inflammatory substances.

-C-reactive protein is apparently behind muscle wasting.
+C-reactive protein is implicated in muscle wasting associated with cancer.
 Acute-phase response proteins induce inflammation and speed up weight loss.
 Other inflammatory substances reach the brain and cause appetite suppression.

-As you can see, the mechanism of weight loss in cancer patients is deeply co-dependent.
+The mechanism of weight loss in cancer patients involves a complex interplay of multiple processes occurring simultaneously, exacerbating the condition over time.
 All of the processes above usually happen simultaneously and feed one another, making the condition worse every time.

 Get Your FREE PSA Lowering Diet Plan!